Freeway service patrol

-A freeway service patrol (also known as a motorist assistance patrol, roadway service patrol, safety service patrol, highway assistance patrol, or courtesy patrol) is a publicly funded program operated by state or local transportation agencies or highway patrols to reduce traffic congestion and improve roadway safety.
+A freeway service patrol (also known as a motorist assistance patrol, roadway service patrol, safety service patrol, highway assistance patrol, or courtesy patrol) is a publicly funded program in the United States operated by state or local transportation agencies or highway patrols to reduce traffic congestion and improve roadway safety.
 These programs deploy specially equipped and marked vehicles that patrol designated highway routes to assist with disabled vehicles—either by restoring them to working condition or towing them to a safe location—as well as to remove minor roadway hazards and support traffic incident management operations.

 Program names vary by jurisdiction.
 Some states use a generic term, such as the Freeway Service Patrol in California, while others adopt region-specific branding, such as Indiana's Hoosier Helper or Georgia's HERO program.
 Freeway service patrols are often integrated with intelligent transportation systems (ITS) and are classified as market package EM04 in the United States Department of Transportation’s National ITS Architecture, reflecting their role in emergency response and traffic incident management.